Polar Coding for Non-Stationary Channels: Fast Polarization for Non-Stationary Channels

-Now, we are almost ready to state and prove the main theorem of this section.
-Before that we discuss another modification on top of the deterministic polarization 1, defined in Definition~\ref{polar1}.
-We modify deterministic polarization 1 by skipping certain channel combining operations.
-In particular, when we can not guarantee that $\Delta_f(W_{j,2i-1}, W_{j,2i}) < 1$, the combining operations of $W_{j,2i-1}$ and $W_{j,2i}$ are skipped.
+Before we state and prove the main theorem of this section, another modification on top of the \textit{deterministic polarization} 1, defined in Definition~\ref{polar1}, is discussed.
+We modify \textit{deterministic polarization} 1 by skipping certain channel combining operations.
+In particular, when we can not guarantee that $\Delta_f(W_{j,2i-1}, W_{j,2i}) \leq 1$, the combining operation of $W_{j,2i-1}$ and $W_{j,2i}$ is skipped.
 The indices for skipped operations are saved in a certain matrix $T$ specified next and will be used in both encoding and decoding of the constructed polar code, described in the next section, accordingly.